hasgeek/events/_fifthelephant_events/2017-sep-dl-bootcamp.md

     4. Concept of DL for Unsupervised Learning
     5. Concept of Reinforcement Learning
     7. Where to go from here
+  right_content: |
+    > _“All knowledge is connected to all other knowledge.
+The fun is in making the connections.” - Arthur Aufderheide_

+    The objective for the Deep Learning bootcamp is to ensure that the participants have enough theory and practical concepts of building a deep learning solution in the space of computer vision and natural language processing.
+Post the bootcamp, all the participants would be familiar with the following key concepts and would be able to apply them to a problem.

+    ### **Key Deep Learning Concept**
+    - **Theory**: DL Motivation, Back-propagation, Activation
+    - **Paradigms**: Supervised, Unsupervised
+    - **Models**: Architecture, Pre-trained Models (Transfer Learning)
+    - **Methods**: Perceptron, Convolution, Pooling, Dropouts, Recurrent, LSTM
+    - **Process**: Setup, Encoding, Training, Serving
+    - **Tools**: `python-data-stack`, `keras`, `tensorflow`

     ## Resources
     The material for the workshop is hosted on github: